Judy Canova: Radio and television

 In 1943, Canova starred in The Judy Canova Show, which ran for 12 years on radio, first on CBS and then on NBC.
-Playing herself as a love-starved Ozark "bumpkin" dividing her time between home and Southern California, Canova was accompanied by a cast that included voice master Mel Blanc (using voices that he later gave to cartoon characters Speedy Gonzales and Sylvester), Ruth Perrott, Ruby Dandridge, Joseph Kearns and Sharon Douglas.
-Gale Gordon, Sheldon Leonard, Gerald Mohr and Hans Conried also appeared sporadically.
+Playing herself as a love-starved Ozark "bumpkin" dividing her time between home and Southern California, Canova was accompanied by a cast that included voice master Mel Blanc (using voices that he later gave to cartoon characters Speedy Gonzales and Sylvester), Ruth Perrott, Ruby Dandridge, Joseph Kearns, and Sharon Douglas.
+Gale Gordon, Sheldon Leonard, Gerald Mohr, and Hans Conried also appeared sporadically.

 Canova's radio and film careers ended in 1955.
 Although she made a smooth transition to television, her radio show was not made into a television series.
-She made frequent guest appearances on television shows such as The Colgate Comedy Hour, The Steve Allen Show, Matinee Theatre, Alfred Hitchcock Presents, The Mickey Mouse Club, The Danny Thomas Show.
+She made frequent guest appearances on television shows such as The Colgate Comedy Hour, The Steve Allen Show, Matinee Theatre, Alfred Hitchcock Presents, The Mickey Mouse Club, and The Danny Thomas Show.
 She appeared as a mystery guest on the show What's My Line on July 18, 1954.

 Canova appeared in two failed television series pilots.
 In 1967, she portrayed Mammy Yokum in an NBC adaptation of Al Capp's Li'l Abner.
 She also starred in The Murdocks and the McClays, a retelling of Romeo and Juliet set in the Virginia hills, which aired on ABC in August 1970 as the final installment in a three-part showcase of pilots titled Comedy Preview.